sonsuzdongu/muhafiz/README.md

 ## Setting exclude patterns for runners
-Exclude patterns can be set for each runner with setting a RegExp rule in 'muhafiz.runners.RUNNER_NAME.exclude-path' like
+Exclude patterns can be set for each runner with setting a RegExp rule in 'muhafiz.runners.RUNNER_NAME.exclude-pattern' like

     $ git config muhafiz.runners.lineend.exclude-pattern '/static\/images/'